jaredwelch1/CapstoneI/documentation/document.md

 - (5) Using this model, repeated training can be supplied to improve it, and as users submit articles, their submitted articles can be classified and described, then utilized back into the model to improve it as well.

-- (6) Once a similarity classification system is in place, we can attempt to extract meaningful sentiment classification at many different levels including by article, by topic, by news outlet, etc.
+- (6) Once a similarity classification system is in place, we can attempt to extract meaningful sentiment classification at many different levels including by article, by topic cluster, by news outlet, etc.